 As the elevation increases the landscape becomes more dramatic.
 The main road wynds through narrow valleys as we arrive at the highest point on the UK trunk road network and the Pass of Drumochter.
 The landscape changes again towards Inverness as we descend back to sea level.
 We’ll pass Inverness Castle and the River Ness as we continue on the route to our next stop.

 Deep in the Great Glen south-west of Inverness, Loch Ness is famous as the home of ‘Nessie’, the legendary Loch Ness Monster.
 It has less controversial claims to fame.
 This spectacular loch is 23 miles long, with the largest volume of freshwater in Britain.
 It is the second deepest and second largest loch in Scotland, holding more water than all the lakes in England and Wales combined.

-The legend of Nessie dates from a 1933 sighting of a mysterious object in the water.
-In the 1960s several expeditions were launched to search for the monster.
-Sonar detected large moving underwater objects that could not be explained.
+The legend of Nessie dates from 570AD, when ancient records from Christian crusaders told of a beast living in the loch.
+A 1933 sighting of a mysterious object in the water led to several expeditions to search for the monster.
+Sonar detected large moving underwater objects that could not easily be explained.